labordus/utilia/doc/guides/develop/source-code/Python/types.rst

 Tuples
 ------

-The :py:func:`tuple <CPython:tuple>` type is somewhat controversial in Python.
+The :py:class:`tuple <CPython3:tuple>` type is somewhat controversial in Python.
 The following discussion is not intended to be an attack on this type, but will highlight some of the elements of the controversy.

 Versus Lists
 ~~~~~~~~~~~~

 From a strictly functional perspective, the major difference between a
-:py:func:`tuple <CPython:tuple>` and a :py:func:`list <CPython:list>` is that
+:py:class:`tuple <CPython3:tuple>` and a :py:class:`list <CPython3:list>` is
-a :py:func:`tuple <CPython:tuple>` contains an immutable sequence whereas a
+that a :py:class:`tuple <CPython3:tuple>` contains an immutable sequence
-:py:func:`list <CPython:list>` does not.
-Beyond this, some people in the
+whereas a :py:class:`list <CPython3:list>` does not.
+Beyond this, some people
-Python community claim that the :py:func:`list <CPython:list>` type is
+in the Python community claim that the :py:class:`list <CPython3:list>` type is
 intended for homogeneous collections whereas the
-:py:func:`tuple <CPython:tuple>` type is intended for heterogeneous
+:py:class:`tuple <CPython3:tuple>` type is intended for heterogeneous
 collections with a fixed ordering.
 For example, see the discussions at:

   http://third-bit.com/blog/archives/000450.html#comment-380